Callosobruchus chinensis: Reproductive interference

+Reproductive interference between species can have various effects that reduce the fitness of individuals in either species.
+This type of interference is thought to be a mechanism behind species exclusion, where the sexually dominant species sexually excludes the less dominant species.
 C. chinensis males regularly attempt to copulate with female Callosobruchus maculatus.
 This is quite commonly observed in these insects as they are congeneric species of bean weevil with a major niche overlap.
-This behavior has been seen to reduce female fecundity in C. maculatus, though it is unclear as to why this happens.
 This indiscriminate heterospecific copulation behavior has been observed even when female C. chinensis are present.